 “This warm handoff from Childhaven to Friends of the Children is an obvious choice,” said Steve Lewis, executive director at Friends–Seattle.
 “To impact the long-term outcomes of youth in foster care and youth who have experienced trauma, it is critical that we break down barriers across sectors and nonprofits to put youth first.”

-Friends–Seattle is a relationship-based organization that pairs youth facing tough challenges with a professional mentor from kindergarten through high school graduation.
+Friends–Seattle is a relationship-based organization that pairs youth facing multiple systemic obstacles with a professional mentor from kindergarten through high school graduation.
 Friends–Seattle has found that enrolling youth who at five may already have faced trauma is the most effective way of supporting the long term success of these youth.
 They ensure youth avoid early parenting and involvement with the juvenile justice system and graduate high school with plans for a bright future.

 Working with Childhaven enables Friends–Seattle to better understand the background of incoming youth and families and ensure a more seamless transition than what was previously possible.

 “Where there was once a cliff, we have built a bridge for the kids in our program,” said Jon Botten, CEO of Childhaven.
 “Most agencies just refer clients back and forth without coordinating in any way, which doesn’t always translate into positive outcomes.
 With this partnership, we can do more than just refer.
 We can share best practices and service plans, and we can follow the success of Childhaven clients after they age out of our early learning programs.”

 For the future youth who enroll in both Childhaven and Friends–Seattle programs, and for their families, comes a unique and truly groundbreaking partnership that will provide unprecedented support and resources from infancy through young adulthood.

 “It is a win-win for both programs,” said Lewis.
 “The shared expertise between our organizations will better benefit the children, families and ultimately the community.”

 About Friends of the Children